-- 1. Hand or gun driven nails may be used, however gun driven nails normally produce less impact vibration.
+- Hand or gun driven nails may be used, however gun driven 1. nails normally produce less impact vibration.
 Palm Nailers produce the least amount of vibration. - 2.
-Full head nails are preferred, but the head is set off-center for most gun nailers. - Clip head nails may be used, but care must be taken to not over-drive the nails.
-No V head Clip Head OK V head NO - 4.
-The preferred 16d nail is a 0.148" x 3.25" sinker/cooler nail.
-(Std 16d nails are 0.162" x 3.5" and tend to split the wood). - 5.
-8d nails should be 0.131" x 2.5" with a plastic coating. - 6.
+Full head nails are preferred, but the head is set off-center for most gun nailers. - 3.
+Clip head nails may be used, but care must be taken to not over-drive the nails.
+No V head (V head - NO Clip Head - OK

+- 8d nails should be 0.131" x 2.5" with a plastic coating.
+5. - 6.
 Duplex nails are used in some cases at wedges, in order to allow for pulling the nails when adjusting the wedges.